-Secondary data collection refers to collection of data already gathered for another purpose (e.g. electronic and non-electronic healthcare data).
-These can be further linked to non-medical data, as socio-economic or lifestyle factors.
+Secondary use of data refers to the utilisation of data already gathered for another purpose (e.g. electronic and non-electronic healthcare data).
+These can be further linked to prospectively collected data including medical and non-medical data.
 The last decades have witnessed the development of key data resources, expertise and methodology that have allowed use of such data for pharmacoepidemiology.
 The ENCePP Inventory of Data Sources contains information on existing European databases.
-However, this field is continuously involving and it is recommended to look for recently published reviews and lists of databases.
+However, this field is continuously evolving and it is recommended to look for recently published reviews and lists of databases.

 A comprehensive description of the main features and applications of frequently used electronic healthcare databases for pharmacoepidemiology research in the United States and in Europe appears in the book Pharmacoepidemiology (B. Strom, S.E.
 Kimmel, S. Hennessy.
-5th Edition, Wiley, 2012, Chapters 11 - 18).
-The limitations existing in using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol 2005; 58: 23-337).
+6th Edition, Wiley, 2019, Chapters 11 - 14).
+The limitations of using electronic healthcare databases should be acknowledged, as detailed in A review of uses of healthcare utilisation databases for epidemiologic research on therapeutics (J Clin Epidemiol 2005; 58: 23-337).

 The primary purpose of the ISPE-endorsed Guidelines for Good Database Selection and use in Pharmacoepidemiology Research (Pharmacoepidemiol Drug Saf 2012;21:1-10) is to assist in the selection and use of data resources in pharmacoepidemiology by highlighting potential limitations and recommending correct procedures.
-This text mainly refers to databases of routinely collected healthcare information such as electronic medical records and claims databases and does not include spontaneous reporting databases.
-It is a simple, well-structured guideline that will help investigators to select databases and helps database custodians to describe their database in a useful manner.
+This guideline refers to the secondary use of databases containing routinely collected healthcare information such as electronic medical records and claims databases and does not include spontaneous reporting databases.
+It is a simple, well-structured guideline that will help investigators to select the most suitable databases to address specific research question and helps database custodians to describe their database in a useful manner.
 An entire section is dedicated to the use of multi-database studies.
 The document also contains references to data quality and validation procedures, data processing/transformation, privacy and security.

-The International Society for Pharmacoeconomics and Outcome Research (ISPOR) established a task force to recommend good research practices for designing and analysing retrospective databases for comparative effectiveness research (CER).
-The Task Force has subsequently published three articles (Part I, Part II and Part III) that review methodological issues and possible solutions for CER studies based on secondary data analysis (see also Chapter 10.1 on comparative effectiveness research).
+The concepts of “Real-world data” (RWD) and “Real-world evidence” (RWE) are increasingly used in the regulatory setting to denote the secondary use of observational data and pharmacoepidemiological methods for regulatory decision-making.
+The article Real-World Data for Regulatory Decision Making: Challenges and Possible Solutions for Europe.
+(Clin Pharmacol Ther.
+2019;106(1):36-9) describes the operational, technical and methodological challenges for the acceptability of real-world data for regulatory purposes and presents possible solutions to address these challenges.
+The FDA’s Real-World Evidence website also provides definitions and links to a set of useful guidelines on the submission and use of real-world data, including electronic health care databases, to support decision-making.
+The Joint ISPE-ISPOR Special Task Force Report on Good Practices for Real‐World Data Studies of Treatment and/or Comparative Effectiveness recommends good research practices for designing and analysing retrospective databases for comparative effectiveness research (CER). and reviews methodological issues and possible solutions for CER studies based on secondary data analysis (see also Chapter 10.1 on comparative effectiveness research).
 Many of the principles are applicable to studies with other objectives than CER, but aspects of pharmacoepidemiological studies based on secondary use of data, such as data quality, ethical issues, data ownership and privacy, are not covered.

 Chapter 4.6. deals with models of studies conducted across multiple data sources.